-This report is seeking approval to deliver cycle training and cycling related projects in the London Borough of Barnet through a Call Off contract from the London Borough of Enfield and Haringey's joint framework agreement with Cycle Confident Ltd, for the financial year 2018 - 19.
+This report is seeking approval to deliver cycle training and cycling related projects in the London Borough of Barnet for the financial year 2019-20 by calling off from the London Borough of Enfield and Haringey's joint framework agreement with Cycle Confident Ltd (Framework Agreement Reference Number: DN228703).

-Cycle training delivered to individuals who live, work or study in Barnet is funded through a dedicated Transport for London (TfL) funding stream, namely:

-• Local Implementation Plan (LIP) Cycle Training funding.
-For the financial year 2018-19 Barnet's application is £171,000.
+Cycle training delivered to individuals who live, work or study in Barnet is funded through a dedicated Transport for London (TfL) funding stream - the Local Implementation Plan (LIP) Cycle Training funding.
+For the financial year 2019-20 Barnet has applied for funding of £240,000.